 “I am untamed power, relentless vengeance, and wrath unleashed, Yun-Yammka,” I proclame, somewhat under the influence of Calamity, the alter ego created by using my powers, as I, still levitating, flot towards Yun-Yammka, who is now trapped in rock and is struggling valiantly, but vainly, to get out.
 I was surrounded by shifting dimensional rifts, giving me a patched together look as the various dimensional rifts surrounding me shift around me, “Surender, Epic, or be destroyed!”

-“Never, weakling,” He responds, then somehow manages to throw a very large rock at me, without being able to use his hands.
+“Never, weakling,” He responds, then somehow manages to throw a very large rock at me, without being able to use his hands, a rather hard feat.
 The rock, inches before impact, collapses in on itself until it’s about the size of a sand grain, then disappears into one of the dimensional rifts surrounding me.

 “Really, that's all you can do?
 You throw around very large object to try to crush your opponent,” I shoot back, my voice filled with disgust, as if he’s miles beneath me.
-“I’d recommend you rethink your stance.
+“I’d recommend you rethink your stance, weakling.
 I could kill you without a second thought.”

-He continues to struggle to free himself, pouring more and more energy into the rock surrounding him, only succeeding in weakening himself.
+He continues to struggle to free himself, pouring more and more energy into the rock surrounding him, only succeeding in depleting his internal energy reserves..
 That’s the special properties I was referring too.
-The rock can absorb a an almost limitless amount of Epic energy and not change in the least.
+The rock can absorb an almost limitless amount of Epic energy and not change in the least.
+And it’s rather hard to get the energy back out of it, too.
 He yells in shock as the rock, actually a living rock-based organism, inches closer to completely engulfing him.

 “I yield to you, Skywalker,” He forces out through clenched teeth, “Let me go and you will have my eternal life debt.”